nolan71/Rainmeter-MEM_Flow/README.md

-# MEM Flow
+# About MEM Flow

-MEM Flow is a customizable Rainmeter skin that visualizes your system memory usage in real-time.
-It displays current and historical memory usage using a sleek line graph, and includes the total system memory.
+MEM Flow is a customizable Rainmeter skin that visualizes your system memory (RAM) usage in real-time.
+It displays current and historical memory usage using a sleek line graph, percentage readout, and includes a total system memory readout.
 The skin utilizes Rainmeter's native memory measures for RAM usage metrics.

+## Customizable Graph Colors

+The line graph can dynamically change colors based on user-defined thresholds, making monitoring performance at a glance easy.
+These thresholds are fully customizable:

+**Usage Line Graph**: By default, the line turns red if CPU usage exceeds 80%.

 # Requirements